AlonHor/pre-alert/README.md

 # Pre-Alert

-Pre-Alert is an advanced early warning system designed to notify users **before** traditional sirens are triggered during rocket attacks.
-By analyzing real-time movements of planes, the app detects abnormal, simultaneous deviations from their flight paths - changes that typically occur due to aviation regulations enacted at the onset of an attack.
+Pre-Alert is an advanced early warning system designed to notify users **before** traditional sirens are triggered during rocket attacks in Israel.
+By analyzing real-time movements of planes, the app detects abnormal, simultaneous deviations from their flight paths - changes that typically occur due to regulations enacted at the onset of an attack.

 ## Concept

 When a rocket attack is imminent, aviation authorities enforce strict regulations causing planes in the affected region to change course, land, or hold patterns.
-These coordinated maneuvers often precede public warning sirens.
+These coordinated maneuvers often precede public warning sirens and alerts, especially when we're dealing with a long-range threat such as a ballistic missile.

 Pre-Alert leverages this critical window by: